-More time is usually spent on the issue of nozzles than all others combined.
-Even with these restrictions a huge number of options are possible.
+More time is usually spent on the issue of nozzles than all others combined, but a large number of options are possible.

 Also typically covered are options like vertical and horizontal mounting, varying shell lengths and varying mounting locations for external equipment.
 The generic drawing needs to have all the desired options documented.

-Once registered, the work is not done.
-The registered generic drawing is usually too complicated to build from.
-Usually the fabricator makes a new drawing for each application, which refers to the registered drawing.
-The Authorized Inspector can verify that the new drawing falls within the scope previously registered and therefore it is acceptable to use the generic CRN number.
-No new registration is required!
+The registered generic drawing is often too complicated to build from.
+Typically the fabricator makes a new drawing for each application, which refers to the registered drawing.
+The Authorized Inspector can verify that the new drawing falls within the registered scope so that the generic CRN number applies.

 The generic calculation set is reviewed by the shop and Authorized Inspector on a yearly basis, the same as for repeat production of unique CRN designs or regular National Board fabrication.
 For fabricators outside of Canada, National Board registration is also required on each production batch with vessels destined for Canada.